 Finally, Peru is one of those places that you shall remember for the rest of your life.
 If you are visiting for your honeymoon, family vacay, on a friend’s trip, you are assured of nothing but fun and a great holiday.

 Liked the 10 day itinerary for Peru?
-Save it for later…
+Save this detailed guide about spending the perfect 10 days in Peru for later…

 Owen Ter is a guest writer for The Wandering Core.
 He is a travel blogger from Singapore.
 After graduating from university, he bought a one-way ticket to South America, backpacked for one year and visited all the countries on the continent.
 His favourite city is Cusco.
 He writes at My Turn to Travel.
 You can also follow him on Facebook or Instagram.